AlMrvn/arxivlens/README.md

 ├── arxiv_parsing.rs -> parsing of the XML returned by the arXiv API and search query ├── arxiv_query.rs   -> API for the arXiv API.
-Construction of the query url and ├── app.rs           -> holds the state and application logic for the TUI ├── event.rs         -> handles the terminal events (key press, mouse click, resize, etc.)
+Construction of the query url and ├── app.rs           -> holds the state and application logic for the TUI ├── config.rs        -> handles the configuration for the query and the highlights ├── event.rs         -> handles the terminal events (key press, mouse click, resize, etc.)
 ├── handler.rs       -> handles the key press events and updates the application ├── lib.rs           -> module definitions